-The social work Minor is designed to augment a related major such as criminal justice, Spanish, religion, psychology, etc. Students who plan on either a career in human service or graduate study in social work are urged to consider the sociology major with a concentration in social work.
-Students majoring in sociology with a concentration in social work may not add the social work minor.
+Simpson's social work minor is designed to augment a related major such as criminal justice, Spanish, religion, sociology, psychology, or others.
+Students who plan on either a career in human services or graduate study in social work are urged to consider the sociology major with a minor and focused coursework in social work.

 Does this sound like you?
 Click on the Success Story above, to see how social work minor Sydni Loney feels about her Simpson experience, as she majored in psychology and minored in social work.

 Students who minor in Social Work will be able to:

 - Demonstrate understanding of major elements of the human service systems in the United States;